Naproxen

 Key points about naproxen

-• Naproxen is commonly called Noflam, Naprosyn Naprogesic® and Sonaflam®.
+- Naproxen is commonly called Noflam® and Naprosyn SR®.

 Naproxen belongs to a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
 It's used to treat different types of pain such as period pain and pain from injury or after surgery.

-In New Zealand naproxen is available as tablets.
+In Aotearoa New Zealand naproxen is available as tablets.

 The dose of naproxen will be different for different people.
 As a guide:

-• For a long-term condition (such as arthritis), the usual dose is 500 mg to 1 gram per day, taken as either a single dose, or divided into 2 doses during the day.
+- For a long-term condition (eg, arthritis), the usual dose is 500 mg to 1 gram per day, taken as either a single dose, or divided into 2 doses during the day.

-• For short-term conditions (such as muscle/tendon pain or sprains/strains), the usual dose is 250 mg, 3 or 4 times a day when needed.
-It is often recommended that a double dose (500 mg) be taken for the first dose.
+- For short-term conditions (eg, muscle/tendon pain or sprains/strains), the usual dose is 250 mg, 3 or 4 times a day when needed.
+It's often recommended that a double dose (500 mg) be taken for the first dose.

-Always take your naproxen exactly as your doctor has told you.
+Always take your naproxen exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 For most people taking naproxen is safe but extra care is needed in some situations, for example if:

-It can also be harmful to take naproxen when you are dehydrated or have been sick with diarrhoea (runny poos) or vomiting (being sick).
+It can also be harmful to take naproxen when you are dehydrated or have been sick with diarrhoea (runny poo) or vomiting (being sick).
 Read more about the risks of NSAIDs.

 Naproxen should NOT be used in some situations as it can be harmful.
 For example, if you: